RanolP/awesome-mcje-vanilla-tech/README.md

 - [asdru22/Accessory-Bag](https://github.com/asdru22/Accessory-Bag) -  Adds accessories and other small features.
 - [tempestsbox/ttb](https://github.com/tempestsbox/ttb) - The Tempest's Box adds countless features to the game, providing you with many new items, blocks, entities, structures, and more!
 - [Gamemode 4](https://gm4.co/) - Gamemode 4 is an open-source data pack collection designed to augment the vanilla survival experience.
 We aim to provide well balanced, vanilla-like extensions, all whilst having minimal performance impact!
+- [McTsts/mc-core-shaders](https://github.com/McTsts/mc-core-shaders) - A collection of shaders containing hide scoreboard number trick, blinking eye of one's skin with damage color customization, and more.